Implant Retained Dentures in Park City

 The type and style of implant case that is most suitable for you will depend upon your personal situation.
 After evaluating your physical and medical condition, needs & desires for a restored dental result, ability to commit to the necessary treatment from a time perspective, and of course, the financial commitment, can a restoration plan be defined and implemented.

-If you have been considering dentures but want to be sure of a reliable and stable result, we invite you to contact Mountain High Family Dental and Orthodontics in Park City, Utah to schedule an initial consultation.
+If you have been considering dentures but want to be sure of a reliable and stable result, we invite you to contact Mountain High Family Dental in Park City, Utah to schedule an initial consultation.